Codemethemoney/voice-measure-app/README.md

 # Voice Measurement App

-A voice-enabled measurement application for accurate measurements using voice input.
+A voice-enabled measurement application that allows users to record measurements using voice input, view them in a dashboard, and sync across devices.

 ## Features
 - Voice-enabled measurement input